Porges/ways-to-play/src/articles/cards/ceki/index.md

 dictionaries; any mistakes are my own.{%fn%}According to some sources, the word “<span lang="jav-Latn">cina</span>” referring to a Chinese person is now considered a potentially derogatory term.
-For example, the Indonesian government no longer uses it in official communications.{%endfn%}
+For example, the Indonesian government no longer uses it in official communications, since the term was dropped from official usage by presidential decree in 2014.[@CinaOrTionghua]{%endfn%}

 ⚠️ The table is *very wide* and scrolls horizontally.